nntrongnghia/Thanos-Project/README.md

 ![GIF inference on Jetson Nano](images/jetson_nano_camera_inference.gif)

 - Model predicts well some gesture.
-- Model can distint non-gesture movement vs hand gesture.
+- Model can distint non-gesture movement vs hand gesture (for example: drinking water).
 - There are some early-detections which lead to a reduce in accuracy.

 # Second prototype